mgutz/dat/README.md

 BenchmarkVaryingLengthSqlText64K        1000       1739295 ns/op      140053 B/op         28 allocs/op
 ```

-Interpolation always use more bytes (roughly double) per operation.
-At about
+Interpolation always use more bytes per operation.
+At about 4K, interpolation
-4K+ length, interpolation starts to become slower.
-The good news is
+starts to become slower and uses 2X as many bytes.
+The positive news is
 interpolation does less allocation in each benchmark, which means less
 fragmented heap space.

+Choose what is acceptable.
+I'm OK with anything up to text up to 8K based on
+this benchmark.
+For queries in which larger text is processed, opt for `sqlx`.

 ### Interpolation and Binary Data